skijima404/architecture-review-tool/docs/for-model/architecture-review-axes.md

 This structure is based on the following principles:

-- **Impact Scope (Horizontal Axis)**: Covers the breadth of influence from development to business, from lifecycle to procurement—aligned with TOGAF ADM phases B to G.
+- **Impact Scope (Horizontal Axis)**: Covers the breadth of influence from development to business, from lifecycle to procurement— including deployment responsibility and Day 2 operability—aligned with TOGAF ADM phases B to G.
 - **Depth (Vertical Axis)**: Defines review layers from superficial errors to strategic intent and business alignment.
 The deeper layers emphasize consistency between business goals and design rationale.
 - **Risk-Based Justification**: Each cell includes an example risk to help reviewers understand the importance of each aspect and drive meaningful discussion.
 - **Extensibility**: The matrix is adaptable—add/remove axes or weight certain areas depending on project type and organizational maturity.